sasindipeiris/Supervised-Machine-Learning-Projects/Regression/Podcast Listening Time Prediction/README.md

 Initial exploration includes:

-1.Data loading using pandas, value counts for categorical features like Genre, and statistical summaries for continuous features such as Number_of_Ads.
+1. Data loading using pandas, value counts for categorical features like Genre, and statistical summaries for continuous features such as Number_of_Ads.

-2.Number of Ads: Display a Boxplot, fill the missing values using mode, replace values greater than 3 with the mode, display the new Boxplot.
+2. Number of Ads: Display a Boxplot, fill the missing values using mode, replace values greater than 3 with the mode, display the new Boxplot.

-3.Take the null count of all feature columns.
+3. Take the null count of all feature columns.

-4.Guest_Popularity_percentage: Display a statistiacl summary, take a count of values greater than 100, fill missing values using median.
+4. Guest_Popularity_percentage: Display a statistiacl summary, take a count of values greater than 100, fill missing values using median.

-5.Compute the listening efficiency using Listening_Time_minutes / Episode_Length_minutes, plot a graph showing **Average Listening Efficiency per Genre**.
+5. Compute the listening efficiency using Listening_Time_minutes / Episode_Length_minutes, plot a graph showing **Average Listening Efficiency per Genre**.

-6.Genre: Plot a Genre Distribution graph
+6. Genre: Plot a Genre Distribution graph

-7.Episode length: Get a statistical summary and the Boxplot, Fill the missing values with median, Replace outliers(value > 120) with median.
+7. Episode length: Get a statistical summary and the Boxplot, Fill the missing values with median, Replace outliers(value > 120) with median.

-8.Convert Episode_Length_minutes and Guest_Popularity_percentage into numeric.
+8. Convert Episode_Length_minutes and Guest_Popularity_percentage into numeric.

-9.Add a column named **Completion_Ratio**.
+9. Add a column named **Completion_Ratio**.
 (Listening_Time_minutes / Episode_Length_minutes)

-10.Plot:
+10. Plot:

         Number of episodes per genre.